Iris giganticaerulea: Cultivation

 The Louisiana irises generally all have similar cultivation requirements, with minor differences.

 They need full sunlight or partial shade, moist, acidic soils (ph level of 6.5) with a high organic and high fertility content (or humus rich).

-For best flowering, moisture is essential during late autumn, winter and spring times (between October to May), when the plant starts to grow new leaves.
+For best flowering, moisture is essential during late autumn, winter and spring times (between October and May), when the plant starts to grow new leaves.
 They can be given a light feed between autumn and spring, if needed.

 Propagation is best carried out by division of the rhizomes.

 Which is best carried out in early autumn or early spring, when the plants are dormant.
 The ground must be prepared pre-planting, with the addition of a generous amount of organic matter and the soils dug to about 6 inches deep (to allow for new root growth).
 Plants require dividing every 3–4 years to promote good flowering.
 They can combine with other plants but tend to 'move' to suitable positions.

 If using a fertilizer, sprinkle around the plant in late January or February, before the plant is in flower.

 New plantings need to be mulched to prevent sun-scalding.
 It is also recommended to be added to during winter.

 The iris seed is not hard to raise but a very slow process.
-It can take many months to germinate (between 3–12 months) with a 50% germination average.
+It can take many months to germinate (between 3 and 12 months) with a 50% germination average.
 They then can take 3–5 years before reaching flowering stage.

 Seeds should be harvested from the plant after flowering but they must be from mature seed pods.
 They then should be stored in paper bags, as seed stored in glass containers often goes mouldy.

 Iris giganticaerulea and Iris hexagona are considered too tender for cultivation in the UK.
 Since it needs moist acid soils, with warm summers and milder winters.

 It is hardy to USDA Zone 7 to 11 (or 5 and 6 if protected during the winter).

 It is often available at water garden centres.